dj0abr/QIDI_connect/README.md

 post_max_site
 memory_limit

-set to a value larger then yout largest gcode file, i.e.: 300M
+set to a value larger then your largest gcode file, i.e.: 300M

 After changing the file restart apache or reboot (sudo service spache2 restart)

 # start the software

-sudo ./qidi_connect [options]
+in the folder where qidi_connect is located: sudo ./qidi_connect [options]

 (sudo is needed because qidi_connect needs to write files into the apache html folder)